Therapeutic educational activities for ESL

 As well a handbook describing all proposed activities will be prepared and available here to any interesting party.

 To see all video materials please access also the second page.

 Please note the videos are available only in each partner language.

 Activity 1: A story, two versions

 The activity subject is about conflict and violence, where teachers explain the main concepts and listen to the pupils’ opinion about the subject.
 The main part is about the alternative of the red hat story, a version narrated by the wolf.
 The conclusion: it is important to listen to the 2 parts involved in a conflict.

 Activity 2: Discovering Europe

-This is an activity implemented in partnership with a travel agency, aiming to develop personal and cultural competencies and form European citizenship among pupils at risk to drop-out.
-The travel agency manager explain the role and the types of travel agencies, as well as legal documents.
-The activity is continued by teachers and terapist from the school with information about European culture, interactive exercises and projects realized by the pupils.
+This is an activity implemented in partnership with a travel agency, aiming to develop personal and cultural competencies and form European citizenship among pupils at risk of early school leaving.
+The travel agency manager explains the role and the types of travel agencies, as well as legal documents.
+The activity is continued by teachers and therapists from the school with information about the European culture, interactive exercises and projects realized by the pupils.

 Activity 1: Emotion and Dancing